 Each of the pipe sections of the FCT assembly are joined with 12” O.D. conflat joints, either with 6-way crosses or single conflat joints.
 Conflat joints provide UHV sealing with knife edges that ‘bite’ into copper gaskets.
 These joints are not intended to be structural.
 Any significant weight of pumps or instrumentation connected to the 6-way cross should be supported separately and isolated from the FCT conflat joints.
 This is typically accomplished with a support stand for the pump (see D1400385 for an example) or a flex hose.
 In the BT analysis a load of only 150 lbs was assumed for each of the 10” pump ports and gate valves along its length.

 In the current versions of the A+ Vacuum Equipment top-assembly drawings (D1800238-v13 for LLO and D1800241-v10 for LHO) supports are shown notionally at the mid-span of the (typically) 20 foot long pipe sections.
 This arrangement allows unfettered access for piping and instrumentation at the 6-way crosses.
-However a simple beam analysis of a conflat joint (confirmed with a simple Ansys beam analysis; see Figure X) of this arrangement indicates that for a (perhaps) not unreasonable load of 500 lbs at the conflat joint, the resulting loads on the conflat joint bolts (~30% of yield for stainless steel bolts) may cause yielding (when coupled with the bolt pre-load of ~75% of yield stress) which would lead to vacuum leaks.
+However a simple beam analysis of a conflat joint (confirmed with a simple Ansys beam analysis; see Figure 4) of this arrangement indicates that for a (perhaps) not unreasonable load of 500 lbs at the conflat joint, the resulting loads on the conflat joint bolts (~25% of yield for stainless steel bolts) may cause yielding (when coupled with the bolt pre-load of ~75% of yield stress) which would lead to vacuum leaks.
 Consequently the piping supports should be proximate to the conflat joints.

 If one of the guided (pinned) supports near a conflat joint is within one-quarter span (5 feet), then the resulting loads on the conflat joint to counter the imposed moment are only ~8% of the bolt yield stress; This additional bolt load seems acceptable.